NMFC Changes Are Coming

 Simplifying the Complex.

 The National Motor Freight Classification (NMFC)® can be confusing and that's why we're making major changes to streamline your experience in classifying LTL freight.
-The National Motor Freight Traffic Association (NMFTA) is committed to working with the industry to make the transition smooth.
+The National Motor Freight Traffic Association, Inc. (NMFTA) is committed to working with the industry to make the transition smooth.

 Why the Change?